 Answer: Inverse trigonometric functions are the inverse ratio of the basic trigonometric ratios which are sin, cos, tan, cot, sec, cosec.

 In modern mathematics, there are six basic trigonometric functions: sine, cosine, tangent, secant, cosecant, and cotangent.
-The inverse of these functions are inverse sine, inverse cosine, inverse tangent, inverse secant, inverse cosecant, and inverse cotangent.
-They are also termed as arcus functions, ant trigonometric functions or cyclometric functions.
+The inverse of these functions is inverse sine, inverse cosine, inverse tangent, inverse secant, inverse cosecant, and inverse cotangent.
+They are also known as arcus functions, and trigonometric functions, or cyclometric functions.
 These inverse functions in trigonometry are used to get the angle with any of the trigonometry ratios.

-The representation of inverse trigonometric function is given as,
+The representation of an inverse trigonometric function is given as,

 Here, Sin-1x denotes the inverse trigonometric function of Sin x.

-Thus, we have learnt and understood inverse trigonometric functions are the inverse of the ratio of the basic trigonometric functions.
+Thus, we have learned and understood inverse trigonometric functions as the inverse of the ratio of the basic trigonometric functions.